"Every student should be and feel safe"

 We are committed to actively enable our students to learn and achieve.
 Safeguarding and promoting the welfare of each student, plays a really important part in helping our students achieve positive outcomes.

-Our statutory duty relating to safeguarding is set out in “Keeping Children Safe in Education” (September 2016) which states:
+Our statutory duty relating to safeguarding is set out in “Working Together to Safeguard Children A guide to inter-agency working to safeguard and promote the welfare of children” (July 2018) and “Keeping Children Safe in Education” (September 2019) which states:

-Safeguarding and promoting the welfare of children is defined as: protecting children from maltreatment; preventing impairment of children’s health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
+Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as: protecting children from maltreatment; preventing impairment of children’s health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.

 We take our responsibility to safeguard and promote welfare very seriously, working hard to make sure all of the school’s activities and procedures support and promote safeguarding.
 Safeguarding and promoting the welfare of our students who are 18 years and over is equally important to us.